maepon/SublimeTreetext2Markdown/README.md

 ### Manually

-Without Git: Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named SublimeNFDToNFCPaste.

 **Without Git:**: Download the latest source zip from [github](https://github.com/maepon/SublimeTreetext2Markdown) and extract the files to your Sublime Text "Packages" directory, into a new directory named SublimeTreetext2Markdown.

 **With Git**: "Clone the repository in your Sublime Text "Packages" directory: